The start of Ella's next chapter after school

 - Ella's school connected with Castle to help with her goal "to try out different jobs and see what I liked best"

-- Now she’s gaining confidence, learning how to apply for jobs, and taking the first steps toward independent employment.
+- Now she’s building her resume, learning how to apply for jobs, and taking the first steps toward independent employment.

 Ella preferred not to share her image, but was happy to share her experience of leaving school.